odileeds/open-data-tips/README.md

 * "Personal data" is defined by the Data Protection Act (DPA) as any data which relates to a living individual who can be identified:
     * from those data; or,
     * from those data and other information likely that someone is likely to have access to
-* Anonymisation is the process of transforming this data to a form which **does not identify individuals and where identification is not likely to take place.** This allows for wider use of the information, including publication, as the DPA no longer applies to the data, as it is now non-personal.
+* Anonymisation is the process of transforming this data to a form which **does not identify individuals and where identification is not likely to take place.** This allows for wider use of the information, including publication and wider sharing, as the DPA no longer applies to the data, as it is now non-personal.
+* Publication processes for data relating to individuals must ensure that there is no reasonable likelihood that a person can be re-identified from the anonymised data.
+* Anonymisation techniques should cover:
+    1. The removal or obfuscation of direct identifiers.
+These are single pieces of information (such as names, addresses and other highly identifiable information) that can be use to identify someone on its own.
+    2. The removal or obfuscation of indirect identifiers.
+These are pieces of information that on their own could not identify an individual person, but lead to an increased risk of identification because it is unusual, part of a small group of individuals, or can be used in combination with other information or knowledge (e.g. acquaintance with the group).
+    3. The removal or obfuscation of combinations of variables that could identify an individual by returning a single result.

 # Further reading
 * [ODI Guides](http://theodi.org/guides)